-1. My first grader cannot tie his shoes yet.
+- 1. My first grader cannot tie his shoes yet.
 Should he still wear shoes with laces?

-Please have him wear Velcro shoes until he is comfortable tying laces.

-2. Do boots, booties and sandals count as shoes?

-Please select sturdy leather shoes or tennis shoes per the guidelines.

-3. Are Toms shoes OK to wear?

-Toms are wonderfully comfortable shoes, but because they are a cloth shoe, Toms and others like them are not OK to wear at school.

-- 4. What are some examples of boys' hair styles that are not modest in style and appearance?

-Basically anything that will make him stand out in a group such as hair below his collar, hair that routinely falls into the eyes, or a Mohawk-style cut.
+Please have him wear Velcro shoes until he is comfortable tying laces. - 2.
+Do boots, booties and sandals count as shoes?
+For Grammar: Please select sturdy leather shoes or tennis shoes per the guidelines.
+For Secondary: Boys may wear dress ankle boots at any time (no combat or cowboy style).
+Secondary girls may wear dress ankle boots on regular dress days only.
+Sandals are not permitted. - 3.
+Are Toms shoes OK to wear?
+For Grammar: Toms are wonderfully comfortable shoes, but because they are a cloth shoe, Toms and others like them are not OK to wear at school.
+For Secondary: cloth shoes are permitted, providing they meet all other shoe guidelines. - 4.
+What are some examples of boys' hair styles that are not modest in style and appearance?
+Anything that will make him stand out in a group such as hair below his collar, hair that routinely falls into the eyes, or a Mohawk-style cut.
 Also, hairstyles such as "man buns," braids, or ponytails, may not be worn by boys during school or any school or sports-related activity. - 5.
 What are some examples of grammar shoes that "draw unnecessary attention" to the person?
-Examples include shoes with bling, flashing lights, patterns, booties, or hightops. - 6.
+Examples include shoes with bling, flashing lights, patterns, booties, or high tops. - 6.
 What types of belts are OK to wear?

-Belts should be black or brown leather, with modest buckles.

-7. Can dress shoes be partially white?

-Dress shoes should be black or brown, but they may have a thin cream or white sole.

-- 8. My son says that dark no-show or low-cut socks qualify as dress socks.
+Belts should be black or brown leather, with modest buckles. - 7.
+My son says that dark no-show or low-cut socks qualify as dress socks.
 Is that true?
 No, it isn't.
-Socks must be crew length. - 9.
+Socks must be crew length. - 8.
 Is it OK for girls to wear colored hair accessories?

-Yes, hair accessories for grammar school girls should be school colors (white, navy, forest green, or black) and should be modest in size and style to not draw unnecessary attention to her.
-Secondary girls have more flexibility with color.

-10. May my daughter wear white athletic socks with her uniform?

-Socks should be navy, black, or white in either an ankle cuff, knee sock, or tights style.
+Yes, hair accessories for grammar school girls should be school colors (black watch plaid, white, navy, forest green, or black) and should be modest in size and style to not draw unnecessary attention to her.
+Secondary girls have more flexibility with color. - 9.
+May my daughter wear white athletic socks with her uniform?
+Socks for girls should be navy, black, or white in either an ankle cuff, knee sock, or tights style.